 One other common cause of the device getting stuck on the Apple logo is hardware issues.
 It is important to note that your iPhone will often check in with the various hardware components as part of the startup process.
 When one or more of these hardware components are unresponsive, the device will not restart or you may experience startup issues like this one.

-How to Fix iPhone Stuck on Apple Logo?
+Top 5 Solutions to Fix iPhone Stuck on Apple Logo

 One of the first things you should try when your iPhone is stuck on the Apple Logo is to force restart it.
 The process to restart your iPhone will depend on the device’s model.